PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

 }

 // Wallet-resolved placeholder substituted by the wallet during action assembly.
+// Usable only in the calldata of an `invoke` action (a `subaccount_invoke` action
+// automatically receives all the open notes created in the transaction).
 // Allowed patterns:
 //   ${openNoteIds[N]} — expands to the ID of the Nth open note created in the same transaction, i.e. the Nth `transfer` action with amount === "OPEN" (0-based index)
 //   ${poolAddress}    — expands to the privacy pool contract address